deyvidholz/age-of-wars-frontend/README.md

 # 🚀 Running the app (development mode)

-After install the dependencies, you can run the app by running `npm run serve serve`
+After install the dependencies, you can run the app by running `npm run serve`

 # Game Images